 Biography

-John Cotter BCL, LLB (Hons) (NUI), BL (King's Inns), Barrister (unregistered) (Middle Temple), PhD (Dubl), FHEA joined Keele University as a lecturer in law in 2019.
+John Cotter BCL, LLB (Hons) (NUI), BL (King's Inns), Barrister (unregistered) (Middle Temple), PhD (Dubl), FHEA joined Keele University as a Lecturer in Law in 2019, before being promoted to Senior Lecturer in Law in 2023.
 Prior to joining Keele University, John was a lecturer at the Department of International and European Law, Faculty of Law at Maastricht University, the Netherlands and a lecturer at Hasselt University, Belgium (2017-2019).
 Before that, he was a senior lecturer in law at the University of Wolverhampton.
 He holds BCL (Law and German) and LLB degrees from University College Cork, Ireland and a PhD in law from Trinity College Dublin, Ireland.
 He is qualified as a barrister in Ireland and in England & Wales, and practised at the Irish bar for four years (2007-2011).

 Research and scholarship

-John’s research areas are European Union institutional and procedural law, specifically the functioning of the preliminary reference procedure.
+John’s research areas are European Union constitutional institutional law.
 He also has an interest in American legal realism, especially the work of Karl Llewellyn.
-His PhD thesis Extra-Legal Factors in the Article 267 TFEU Preliminary Reference Procedure draws upon the theories of Llewellyn to argue that there are a number of factors built into that procedure, which tend to promote legal certainty.
-This thesis is the basis for a monograph to be published by Edward Elgar Publishing in 2022.
+His PhD thesis Extra-Legal Factors in the Article 267 TFEU Preliminary Reference Procedure drew upon the theories of Llewellyn to argue that there are a number of factors built into that procedure, which tend to promote legal certainty.
+This thesis was the basis for a monograph 'Legal Certainty in the Preliminary Reference Procedure' published by Edward Elgar Publishing in 2022.
+John also conducts research on the EU's democracy, as well as the accountability of EU office-holders.

 Teaching